scramjetorg/transform-hub/README.md

 - build Transform Hub from source
 - dive into code and see how it works

-The developers who would like to simply use Scramjet Transform Hub to run data processing applications, we recommend following resources:
+For developers who would like to simply use Scramjet Transform Hub to run data processing applications, we recommend following resources:

 ![gh_logo](./images/gh_logo.png) [Repository with Introductory README and templates](https://github.com/scramjetorg/platform-docs)